mofthedev/MofComposer/README.md

 # MofComposer
-An automatic music composing software writting in Java.
+An automatic music composing software written in Java.

 You select the notes and create the chords.
 The rest is done by the program.
 It generates random rhythms and a melody accordingly.